dvansoye/Git-Obsidian/prompt-portfolio/epimetheusPrompt.md

 # Cutting Room Floor

-These are tasks that I failed to complete that have been identified as a potential"diamond in the rough".
+These are tasks that I failed to complete that have been identified as a potential "diamond in the rough".

 1. Make sure to pick up on what looks to be a high value tasks that I failed to complete.
-Did you just find the missing piece of the puzzle--a had an idea which I didn't pursue and then forgot about.
+Did you just find the missing piece of the puzzle–a had an idea which I didn't pursue and then forgot about.
 Humans do this a lot.
 But, you are the one that puts two and two together and takes this unfinished tasks and connects with a goal from above.
 Point these out if you find them.
 But set your threshold high because I have a lot of unfinished tasks.
 Output no more than 3 unfinished tasks.
-For each, explain why is is a "diamond in the rough" in other words, how it connects with my current goals.
+For each, explain why it is a "diamond in the rough" in other words, how it connects with my current goals.
 ```

-# Output Instructions

-Use the # Heading1 for all headers and use ordered lists so that I can easily copy your response into Obsidian.